NexusMutual/docs/docs/developers/pos-integrations.md

 #### Step 3: Fetch a quote

 Use `getQuoteAndBuyCoverInputs` to retrieve a quote for the desired cover.
 It takes a single parameters object.
-See the [products.json section of the SDK](https://sdk.nexusmutual.io/data/products.json) to see the total list of individual cover products the Mutual offers.
+See the [product index](https://nexusmutual.io/product-index) for the cover products the Mutual offers, or fetch them from [the products endpoint](https://api.nexusmutual.io/v2/products).

 ```javascript
 const response = await sdk.quote.getQuoteAndBuyCoverInputs({